TERMS AND CONDITIONS FOR THIS CRUISE

 Children’s access to pools and spas may be restricted and adult supervision is required.

-Children less than three (3) years of age are welcome to use the Children’s Centre facilities under the direct supervision of their parent/legal guardian.
-To attend the Children’s Centres without a parent/legal guardian, children need to be three (3) years of age or over and toilet trained.
+Children less than two (2) years of age are welcome to use the Children’s Centre facilities under the direct supervision of their parent/legal guardian.
+To attend the Children’s Centres without a parent/legal guardian, children need to be two (2) years of age or over and toilet trained.

 Requirements to Travel